urlbox/urlbox-python/README.md

 ```python
 urlbox_client.post({"url": "http://twitter.com/", "webhook_url": "http://yoursite.com/webhook"})
 ```
-Give it a couple of seconds, and you should receive, posted to the webhook_url specified in your request above a post request with a JSON body similar to:
+Give it a couple of seconds, and you should receive, posted to the webhook_url specified in your request above, a post request with a JSON body similar to:
 ```json
 {
   "event": "render.succeeded",